 Applications for Rhodes summer programs are reviewed on a rolling basis.
 As soon as an application is complete, it is reviewed.
 Admission decisions are usually made within two weeks of a submitted, completed application.
 Some programs fill quickly, prior to the stated deadlines.
 Therefore, it is important to apply as early as possible.

-The Buckman Center for International Education at Rhodes College welcomes applications for its programs from students who possess a minimum cumulative grade point average of 2.00 (unless specified higher than 2.00) and are in good social standing.
+The Buckman Center for International Education at Rhodes College welcomes applications for its programs from students who possess a minimum cumulative grade point average of 2.50 (unless specified higher by the program) and are in good social standing.
 Some Rhodes programs have additional language requirements or other prerequisites.